Jordan Ivey, LCSW, MSW

 Statement on Anti-Oppressive Care

 In the work that I do with clients, I am committed to providing anti-oppressive care that is rooted in social justice.
-While I utilize a variety of evidence-based and trauma-informed techniques in my practice, I am also a therapist who centers your lived experiences by prioritizing your unique voice, validating your reality, and utilizing culturally-sensitive approaches to create a safe space for you to explore your story and identity.
-I also work within a systems framework, meaning that our work together will acknowledge how systemic inequalities inherently impact your wellbeing and experiences.
+While I use a variety of evidence-based and trauma-informed techniques in my practice, I am also a therapist who centers your lived experiences by prioritizing your unique voice, validating your reality, and utilizing culturally-sensitive approaches to create a safe space for you to explore your story and identity.
+I also utilize a systems framework, meaning that our work together will acknowledge how systemic inequalities inherently impact your wellbeing and experiences.

 I am dedicated to ongoing self-reflection and learning about how systems impact my clients with marginalized identities.
 Through this continuous education, I actively work to challenge my own privileges and biases in order to provide equitable and empowering therapy for all.